 Wassman opted for a bilateral mastectomy.
 She had the surgery two weeks after her initial meeting with her Rush team.

-During the surgery, Madrigrano worked side-by-side with breast reconstructive surgeon Anuja Antony, MD, who placed the tissue expanders to begin preparing Wassman for breast reconstruction — which Antony would complete after Wassman finished chemotherapy.
+During the surgery, Madrigrano worked side-by-side with a breast reconstructive surgeon, who placed the tissue expanders to begin preparing Wassman for breast reconstruction — which the reconstructive surgeon would complete after Wassman finished chemotherapy.